4 Fidget Spinners for All Kinds of Busy Fingers

 To hear some parents and teachers tell it, fidget spinners were spawned by satan himself.
 They weren’t.
 A woman from Florida named Catherine Hettinger invented them in the early ’90s, but that’s not the point.
-Over the past month, these palm-sized gadgets designed to help kids with ADHD channel their nervous energy have exploded into the hottest toy fad since Pokémon GO.
+Over the past month, these palm-sized toys designed to help kids with ADHD channel their nervous energy have exploded into the hottest toy fad since Pokémon GO.
 Every kid wants one (or two, or three… yes, they’re collectibles).
-Stores can’t keep them in stock.
+Stores can’t keep cool fidget spinners in stock.
 And teachers are desperate to cast them from the classroom.
 But for all the complaints, pleas, and online rants, the craze shows no signs of abating.

 Fidget spinners are essentially a modern-day take on the good old-fashioned, foam stress ball.
 Although these handheld stress-relievers are made of plastic or metal and feature an integrated ball bearing in the middle that allows them to spin ⏤ either between two fingers or on a table like a top ⏤ for what seems like … forever.
 Some of the best ones can rotate for up to four minutes.
 By all accounts, they’re either insanely annoying or insanely addictive.

 And while they were used for years primarily as a therapeutic tool to help children with anxiety or attention disorder maintain focus and concentration (although research remains inconclusive as to their effectiveness), they’ve even grown in popularity among adults as a substitute for a whole range of nervous ticks, from foot-tapping, to hair twisting, to drumming on your desk until a coworker hurls a stapler across the office.